pingBenM/CT-MoE/README.md

 ### Why static S, not dynamic?

 We tried five dynamic approaches (similarity graphs, output-divergence graphs, learned gates, Hebbian rules, entropy losses).
 All failed via **geometric saturation**: high-dimensional expert representations collapse to near-uniform pairwise geometry, starving the graph of gradient signal.
 Static S sidesteps this entirely — `S_raw` receives gradients directly from the task loss.
+As an extension of this work, we suggest that CT-MoE could be adapted into a dynamic architecture using a hypernetwork.
+This hypernetwork would generate the adjacency matrix $S$ conditioned on a sequence-level representation, allowing the collaboration topology to adapt to the specific context of the input.
+We leave this direction for further research.

 See Section 4 of the paper for the full failure analysis.